-The amount reported as deferred outflows of resources related to contributions subsequent to the measurement date will be included as a reduction of the net pension liability in the fiscal year ending June 30, 2022.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized as pension expense as follows:
+The amount reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the fiscal year ending June 30, 2023.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to TSERS will be recognized as pension expense as follows:

-Schedule of the Net Amount of the Employer's Balance of Deferred Outflows of Resources That will be Recognized in Pension Expense:
+Schedule of the Net Amount of the Employer's Balances of Deferred Outflows of Resources and Deferred Inflows of Resources That will be Recognized in Pension Expense:

 Year Ending June 30: Amount

-2022 \$ 666,270.00
+2023 \$ (309,248.00)

-2023 2024 512,284.00 408,468.00
+2024 (413,076.00)

-2025 273,738.00
+2025 (547,818.00)

+2026 (1,223,865.00)

-Total \$1,860,760.00
+Total \$ (2,494,007.00)

 B. Defined Contribution Plan - The Optional Retirement Program (ORP) is a defined contribution pension plan that provides retirement benefits with options for payments to beneficiaries in the event of the participant's death.
-Faculty and staff of the School may join ORP instead of TSERS.
-The Board of Governors of the School of North Carolina is responsible for the administration of ORP and designates the companies authorized to offer investment products or the trustee responsible for the investment of contributions under ORP and approves the form and contents of the contracts and trust agreements.
+Faculty and staff of the School may join the ORP instead of TSERS.
+The ORP is administered by the UNC System.